node-lightning/node-lightning/docs/OpenChannel.md

 1. Must construct unique and unguessable secrets and generate valid public keys for `payment_basepoint`, `delayed_payment_basepoint`, `htlc_basepoint` and `revocation_basepoint`.
 1. Must obtain a unique and unguessable seed
 1. Must generate `first_per_commitment_point` based on [generation algorithm in BOLT 3](https://github.com/lightning/bolts/blob/93909f67f6a48ee3f155a6224c182e612dd5f187/03-transactions.md#per-commitment-secret-requirements).

-## 3. Receive open_channel [invalid]

-In the event that we receive a `open_channel` message that is either invalid or is not acceptable we will need to fail the channel.

-**Action**: Fail the channel

-At this stage we can send an error message to the peer to be polite.
-We can then forget the channel if we wish.